CharlieEngler3/image-classifier/README.md

 # Image Classifier

 Before working on this image classifier, I had only used PHP for web development, so I wanted to learn a more modern technology.
 I chose the MERN stack because it was the first thing that was suggested to me.
-I didn't finish this, so many of the features that seem to be there either aren't implemented or aren't working.

 ## Getting Started